Exhibits in the museum

 Moved from ‘behind the butchers shop’ in Waharoa, this cottage is funished as a workman’s home of the 1900s.

-Here you will find exhibits of the “drowned” Hora Hora Dam, Matamata’s doctors, dentists and hospitals, the history of movie going in Matamata and Waharoa, the Kaimai NAC disaster and late 19th and 20th century wars.
-There are interesting displays of horse transport, delivery and passenger vehicles.
+Here you will find exhibits of the history of movie going in Matamata and Waharoa and late 19th and 20th century wars.

 Farm, Factory and Community

-This building is temporarily closed while the Matamata Historical Society update the artifacts on display.
-Firth Shed houses exhibits of tractors, tree felling and blacksmithing, the geology of the region, early recreational interests and the milk and cream industry and factories.
+Firth Shed houses exhibits of the history of Matamata, tree felling and blacksmithing, the geology of the region, early recreational interests and the milk and cream industry and factories.

 The John McCaw Woolshed